willcrichton/rust-book/src/ch04-02-references-and-borrowing.md

 - Any combination of the above, like `*((*a)[0].1)`.

 Second, why do paths lose permissions when they become unused?
 Because some permissions are mutually exclusive.
-If `num = &v[2]`, then `v` cannot be mutated or dropped while `num` is in use.
-But that doesn't mean it's invalid to use `num` for more time.
-For example, if we add another `print` to the above program, then `num` simply loses its permissions later:
+If you write `num = &v[2]`, then `v` cannot be mutated or dropped while `num` is in use.
+But that doesn't mean it's invalid to use `num` again.
+For example, if we add another `println!` to the above program, then `num` simply loses its permissions one line later:

 ```aquascope,permissions,stepper
 #fn main() {